dblock/code.dblock.org/_posts/2010/2010-11-21-jacobgen-processorarchitecture-vs-processorarchitew6432-in-msbuild.markdown

 comments: true
 dblog_post_id: 145
 ---
-I recently moved to a 64-bit Windows 7 and one of my project’s build broke.
+I recently moved to a 64-bit Windows 7 and one of my project's build broke.

 ```
 Exception in thread "main" java.lang.UnsatisfiedLinkError: